New Teams

 • Maintaining year-to-year continuity

-You also might identify an experienced Head Coach who is willing to serve as your mentor.
+Also, consider reaching out to your Regional Director for advice.
+Also consider identifying an experienced Head Coach who is willing to serve as a your mentor.
 Your Regional Director may be able to connect you with such an individual.
-If you are looking for advice, your Regional Director would also be a great person to begin with.

 There are many ways to successfully raise funds to support your team.
 Your team is providing a valuable service to students, and there are organizations who want to support you.